upgradingdave/camunda-8-jdbc-connector/README.md

 ![JDBC Config](images/JDBCConfig.png "JDBC Config")

-Feel free to add multiple JDBC Connector tasks to a single process diagram.
-When multiple JDBC Connector Tasks with the same `Jdbc Url` + `Username` + `Password` combo exist, the same connection pool will be reused.
-If different JDBC Connector Tasks connect to a different database (via a different `Jdbc Url`), or connect to the same database using different `Username`/`Password`, then a separate connection pools will be created and used.
+When multiple JDBC Connector tasks that connect to the same database are added to the same process diagram, jdbc connections are pooled.
+For example, when Tasks with the same `Jdbc Url` + `Username` + `Password` combo exist, the same connection pool will be reused.
+A separate jdbc pool is created for each unique combination of `Jdbc Url` + `Username` + `Password`.

 # Placeholders in sql